Rossio railway station: Architecture

 The Neo-Manueline façade dominates the northwest side of the square and is a Romantic recreation of the exuberant Manueline style, typical of early 16th century Portugal.
 Its most interesting features are the two intertwined horseshoe portals at the entrance, the clock in a small turret and the abundant sculptural decoration.
 Inside, the platforms are connected by ramps to the façade level and are covered by a cast-iron structure executed by a Belgian firm.
 The station is an important example of Romantic (façade) and cast-iron (platform cover) architecture in Portugal.

 The western wall of the train shed has a series of tiled pictures mixing classic religious themes with modern views of Lisbon.

-On 3 May 2016, a 126-year-old statue of Sebastian of Portugal that stood in a niche between the entrance portals was accidentally destroyed by a person who knocked it over by climbing up for a photograph.
-The person was arrested.
+In May 2016, the 126-year-old statue of Sebastian of Portugal by Gabriel Faraill which stood in the niche between the entrance portals was accidentally destroyed by a man who knocked it over climbing up for a selfie.
+The statue was repaired in August 2020, but due to the fragility of its restored state, it was moved to another location and protected within a glass case.
+A replica was commissioned for the original location and was installed in July 2021.
+The replica was created by sculptor Pedro Lino, who worked from the original plaster model.